Juanita Stein: Waikiki (1999–2003)

-Howling Bells (2004–2017)
+Howling Bells (2004–2017; 2026)

-In early 2004, Waikiki disbanded, the group members moved to London and re-formed as Howling Bells, who have released four albums: Howling Bells in 2006, Radio Wars in 2009, The Loudest Engine in 2011 and Heartstrings in 2014.
+In early 2004, Waikiki disbanded, the group members moved to London and re-formed as Howling Bells, who have released five albums: Howling Bells in 2006, Radio Wars in 2009, The Loudest Engine in 2011, Heartstrings in 2014, and Strange Life in 2026.
 Juanita Stein said the change of name and relocation was part of a natural musical progression: "Waikiki is almost part of my childhood.
 I was 16 when I wrote some of the songs.
 It was time to move on."
 She added; "At some point you kind of leave school, if that makes sense.
 I felt like I’d grown up a little bit.
 The music I was listening to and the music I was writing behind closed doors was so vastly different from [what] I was singing at the time and I just felt like it was to time to take a bit of a risk and make something different.".

 When asked if she now considers London as ‘home’, she replied; "Sydney is our sentimental home — it's where we grew up, had our first kiss, first cigarette, first band.
 However, London feels like our musical birthplace.
 It inspires art in a way no other city has."
 She enjoys her returns to Australia: "It's really good.
 It's really nice and warm and comforting.
 You know, to come back to a place and it's sunny and it's friendly and your friends and family are all there – it's a really nice combination."

 Stein was selected in the top ten of Clash magazine's "Top Women of 2009" list.